 - Developing an assurance and implementation plan to ensure smooth deployment and use of the new smart technology.

-These are some of the themes that we would look at to determine the best smart use cases for your town.
+These are some of the themes that we would look at to determine the best smart use cases for your area.
 For example, Smart Mobility theme includes looking at smart parking, smart shared cycling infrastructure and other public transport solutions.

 Connectivity is important.
 It drives business and society, bringing communities and commerce together.
 That's why we use our insight and experience to connect people and business.